mdeias/BatterySafe/README.md

 ### 🔧 Customizable Battery Field (Top Slot)

-User can choose what to display in the secondary top field:
+The secondary top field can be customized:

-#### 1. Battery Efficiency Score
+#### 1) Battery Score

-Efficiency: A
+Example: `Score: A`

 - Based on current drain rate
 - Grades from **A (excellent)** to **E (poor)**

----

-#### 2. Estimated Time Remaining
+#### 2) Estimated Time Left

-Remaining: 2d 5h
+Example: `Left: 2d 5h`

-- Estimated remaining battery life at current drain rate
+- Estimated remaining battery life based on current drain trend
-- Calculated from battery percentage and drain trend
+- Calculated from battery percentage and trend
-- Automatically adapts to hours-only view when < 24h

----

-#### 3. Charging Session Duration
+#### 3) Charging Session

-Charging: 45m
+Example: `Charging: 45m`

 - Shows how long the device has been charging
-- Displays last charging session when unplugged
+- Shows the last charging session duration after unplugging

 ---